A flexible future

 Flexible Working Hours Scheme

-Under our Flexible Working Hours Scheme, if you're at Grades B to E you may work your required hours flexibly over the week, as long as you cover core attendance times.
-This means you can start or finish work early, or take a long or short lunch break to suit your needs - as long as you work with your manager to ensure this doesn't affect quality of service.
+The scheme allows you to work your required hours flexibly over the week, as long as you cover core attendance times and ensure service delivery is given priority and you work with your manager to ensure this doesn't affect quality of service.

 We welcome job shares, as long as it's practical for the role.
 Jobs can be divided in a number of ways to suit the job-sharers and their managers.
 As a job sharer you'll receive all the same benefits as full-time staff.